Welcome to Year 2 2018 - 19

 YEAR 2 NEWSLETTER

 Throughout the year we will be focusing on the basic skills across the curriculum.
 We will be encouraging the children to continue developing skills such as handwriting, reading, spelling and mathematics.
-In English this half term the children will be investigating the book ‘The Story Machine’.
-In maths the focus will be on multiplication and division.
+In English this half term our writing opportunities will focus on the book We’re all Wonders and the Day the Crayons Quit.
+In maths the focus will be on money and fractions.
 Reading will see children build on the phonics skills they worked so hard on last year, as well as developing the ability to predict, infer, retrieve and discuss.

-Homework - Issued on a Friday.
+Homework - Spelling Shed, Times Table Rock Stars and reading logs — Issued on a Friday.
 Should be returned on Thursday in the clear homework bag.